The Formal Bio

-I have a degree in Biotechnology from WPI, and 20-odd years experience in software quality assurance.
+I have a degree in Biotechnology from Worcester Polytechnic Institute in Massachusetts, and 20-plus years experience in software quality assurance.
 Knitting was a hobby for many years, a tangible complement to the mental engagement of software work.

-A change of coasts in the ’90s prompted several bouts of self-examination (programmer?
-UI designer? creative writer?? what did I want to be when I grew up???) and a part-time job in a yarn store.
-Teaching inevitably followed (I like explaining things.
-If I can explain something to you, that means that I understand something.
-At least somewhat!).
+A change of coasts in the ’90s prompted several bouts of self-examination (Programmer?
+UI designer?
+Creative writer??
+What did I want to be when I grew up???) and a part-time job in a yarn store, followed inevitably by teaching knitting classes.
 In 2002 I started a small business called See Jane Knit.
 I explored selling handknits, launched a very small pattern line, and began teaching at more places in the San Francisco Bay Area.

-After attending my first STITCHES West in 2004 (and vowing never to miss another!)
-I sent in a resume, cover letter and list of courses to XRX, Inc, the folks who run the show.
-And so, in 2005 I began teaching nationally, at all 4 STITCHES events.
+After attending my first STITCHES West in 2004 and vowing never to miss another, I sent in a resume, cover letter, and list of courses to XRX, Inc, the folks who run the show.
+And so in 2005 I began teaching nationally at all the STITCHES events.
 One thing led to another, and I began technical editing and information design work with Knitter’s Magazine and XRX Books.
 In 2007 I began writing articles and designing accompanying projects for Creative Knitting Magazine.
-And that led to some technical editing for Coats and Clark… So, 10 years on, my small business has changed so much, it needs a new, more appropriate, more personal, name.
+That led to some technical editing for Coats and Clark… and so on and so forth, with more work following.